niiquaye/uwrt_software_trainining/README.md

 The use of the turtlesim package is needed to complete this training.
-The training covers core concepts of ROS2 such as components, topic statistic, callback groups, extending rclcpp::Node, and the creation of pubs/subs, services/clients, action servers.
+The training covers core concepts of ROS2 such as components, topic statistic, callback groups, extending rclcpp::Node, and the creation of pubs/subs, services/clients, action servers, multi-threaded callbacks.
 **Still a few bugs that need to be fixed**